Daniel-04/Pint/README.md

 * requests - to use PubMed API
 * anthropic - to use anthropic's Clause API
 * openai - to use OpenAI's ChatGPT API
+* tkinter - to use the config GUI

 ## Installation
 ```bash